CopernicaMarketingSoftware/AMQP-CPP/README.md

 More extended versions of the publish() method exist that accept additional arguments, and that enable you to publish entire Envelope objects.
-An envelope is an object that contains the message plus a list of optional meta information like the content-type, content-encoding, priority, expire time and more.
+An envelope is an object that contains the message plus a list of optional meta properties like the content-type, content-encoding, priority, expire time and more.
 None of these meta fields are interpreted by this library, and also the RabbitMQ ignores most of them, but the AMQP protocol defines them, and they are free for you to use.